David Bridie: Personal life

-Bridie is a father of two daughters, is divorced, and lived in the inner North suburbs of Melbourne (Northcote >2009 and Ballantyne St., Thornbury, 2009-2020) for much of his adult life.
-In 2020 he moved to an off-grid property close to the Otway National Park on Victoria's Shipwreck Coast.
-David was diagnosed with ADHD as a 10 year old and has since had adult diagnosis of Autism/ADHD.
+Bridie is the father of two daughters – one of whom, Stella, is a singer-songwriter.
+He is divorced.
+Bridie formerly resided in the inner north suburbs of Melbourne, living in Northcote until 2009 and Thornbury until 2020.
+That year, he moved to an off-grid property close to the Otway National Park on Victoria's Shipwreck Coast.
+Bridie was diagnosed with ADHD as a 10-year-old and has since had an adult diagnosis of Autism.

-He travels widely.
-His first trip overseas was to Papua New Guinea in 1986, encouraged to do so by a filmmaker, Mark Worth.
-He still makes extended trips to Rabaul, Papua New Guinea where his friendship with musician George Telek began and where his band recorded an album.
-He speaks Tok Pisin and had gone through Tubuan initiation rites at the invitation of the community.
-This is documented in a 2023 film, Abebe-Butterfly Song directed by Rosie Jones, which includes extensive archival footage of Bridie and Telek.
+Bridie is a frequent traveller.
+His first trip overseas was to Papua New Guinea in 1986, encouraged to do so by filmmaker Mark Worth.
+He still makes extended trips to Rabaul, where his friendship with musician George Telek began and where his band recorded an album.
+He speaks Tok Pisin, and had gone through Tubuan initiation rites at the invitation of the community.
+This was documented in the 2023 film Abebe-Butterfly Song, directed by Rosie Jones, which included extensive archival footage of Bridie and Telek.